stuntrally/stuntrally3/docs/EditorExportRoR.md

 The pipe parameter is irrelevant and such roads just turn to bridges, no need to change.
 But some need adjust for roll angles.
 - Loops and any high roll angles.
 Will go bad in RoR, so need to flatten, reduce.
+- Road bridge columns.
+All ignored now, to not appear on other roads.
 - Sky textures.
 Using few params from `presets.xml` for generation of Caelum sky setup.
 - Particles, clouds etc.
 - Height fog
 - Dynamic objects